KotulskaLab/AmyloGraph/inst/AmyloGraph/manuals/about.md

 AmyloGraph is a database of interactions between amyloid proteins.
 Curators of AmyloGraph gather data manually from the the latest published research literature and community data submissions.
+To learn more about AmyloGraph and its usage, visit our [online manual](https://kotulskalab.github.io/AmyloGraph/).

 ### Contact